kinvolk/btfgen/README.md

 run it on different kernels.
 The size of the BTF info for each kernel for a specific program is some hundreds of bytes in most of the cases.

+## How does it work?

+The logic to calculate the BTF information that is needed for an eBPF program is implemented in our libbpf [temporal fork](https://github.com/kinvolk/libbpf/commits/btfgen).
+We decided to reuse all the relocation logic existing already in libbpf to generate the data types that an eBPF program requires.

+This repository and our libbpf fork are just temporal PoCs until we start upstreaming this support into libbpf and likely into bpftool too.

 ## How to install

 Only compilation from source code is supported now